-- (c) If there is a personal foul or unsportsmanlike conduct foul by the defense prior to completion of a forward pass thrown from behind the line, enforcement is from the previous spot or the dead ball spot, whichever is more beneficial to the offense.
-If the play results in a score for the offense, enforcement is on the ensuing kickoff or Try.
-If the passing team is fouled and subsequently loses possession after a completion, the passing team retains possession of the ball, and enforcement is from the previous spot. - (d) If there is a personal foul or unsportsmanlike conduct foul by the offense prior to an interception of a forward pass thrown from behind the line, enforcement is from the dead ball spot.
-If the intercepting team subsequently loses possession, the penalty is enforced from the spot of the interception, and the intercepting team retains possession. - (e) It is a safety when the offensive team commits a foul behind its own goal line if the defense elects to enforce the penalty at that spot.
+- (c) It is a safety when the offensive team commits a foul behind its own goal line if the defense elects to enforce the penalty at that spot. - (d) If there is a personal foul or unsportsmanlike conduct foul by the defense prior to completion of a forward pass thrown from behind the line, enforcement is from the previous spot or the dead ball spot, whichever is more beneficial to the offense.
+If the play results in a score for the offense, enforcement is on the Try.
+If the passing team is fouled and subsequently loses possession after a completion, the passing team retains possession of the ball, and enforcement is from the previous spot. - (e) If there is a personal foul or unsportsmanlike conduct foul by the offense prior to the offense losing possession during a pass play or a subsequent running play, enforcement is from the dead ball spot.
+However, if the defense subsequently loses possession, the penalty is enforced from the spot of the defense's catch or recovery, and the defense retains possession.
+This also applies to a personal foul or unsportsmanlike conduct foul by the offense prior to a forward pass thrown from behind the line when the offense fails to make the line to gain.